garslo/doll-delivery/README.markdown

 path/to/data/file.txt"` in the project's root directory.
 Note the quotes; `sbt` chokes without them.

+Alternatively, start `sbt` in the project's root directory and type `run path/to/data/file.txt` in the prompt.

 ### Testing

 To run the tests, run `sbt test` in the project's root directory.

+Alternatively, start `sbt` in the project's root directory and type `test` in the prompt.

 ### Input Format